 |Santiago and San Fernando used to be one barrio called Payapang Balete after a balete tree (above) where tulisanes chiefs met to settle their differences.
 Image credit: Choose Philippines.|

-1 Bilukaw was probably a variant of “binucao” since the tree’s scientific name is “garcinia binucao.”
+Notes and references:1 Bilukaw was probably a variant of “binucao” since the tree’s scientific name is “garcinia binucao.”
 “Table 2.
 Uses of trees and plants in the Polillo Islands,” online at Wildlife and Conservation in the Polillo Islands.

 2 Strictly speaking, a granary is a storehouse for grain although in a loose sense, it can also be used to mean “a chief source” of something.
 Unfortunately, the source document did not elaborate if barrio Payapa was where coffee was grown abundantly or if the barrio was where there were many storehouses for the harvested beans.
 That said, it was probably the former.